 Put the beans and rice in the blender and process with 1/4 cup water.

-Mix in all the ingredients in the bowl.
+Mix in all the ingredients.

-Add soy sauce, salt and pepper and mix well.
+Add soy sauce, salt, and pepper, and mix well.

 Cook for 3-5 minutes on each side until it get brown crisp.
 Add more oil if the pan seems dry.